devdizu/products-api/README.md

 ## Running Application

-For start the application locaclly, please run the following command:
+For start the application locally, please run the following command:

 ```bash
 npm start